It is a testicle, not descended.

-When the testicle is formed in the abdomen, even after birth some testicles can go down to the normal position in the scrotum (most of them go down at 4 months of age).
-If the testicle is not in the scrotum at 6 months of age, it is unlikely that it can go down.
+When the testicle is formed in the abdomen, even after birth, some testicles can go down to the normal position in the scrotum (most of them go down at four months of age).
+If the testicle is not in the scrotum at six months of age, it is unlikely that it can go down.
 This testicle is also called an undescended testicle.
-If the testicle can not be felt at all, it is called ” testicle cryptorchidism .”
-An undescended testicle requires surgery, called “orchidopexy,” to place in the scrotum.
+If the testicle can not be felt, it is called ” testicle cryptorchidism .”
+An undescended testicle requires “orchidopexy” surgery to place in the scrotum.

 Why is surgery necessary for cryptorchidism?